hedi0/SalesPrediction/README.md

-e.g., LSTMs, Transformers) for enhanced accuracy in time-series fore
+e.g., LSTMs, Transformers) for enhanceccuracy in time-series fore
-    *   Integrate A/B teswork for model comparison and ection.
+    *   Integrate A/B tesworkl cmparison and ection.
-    *   Implement anomaly detection to flag
+    *   Implement anomaly detection to fla
     *   Improve documentation for eoardin